Building a Scalable Reference Framework for a High-Quality Bat Genome Assembly

 Our approach

-Excelra designed and deployed an end-to-end genome assembly pipeline tailored to high-accuracy PacBio HiFi sequencing data and Hi-C scaffolding.
-Additionally, we supported viral genome assembly from short-read data.
-The initial objective of the engagement was to standardize de novo assembly pipeline for Bat genomes using various sequencing technologies (PacBio, 10X, Bionano and Hi-C)
+Excelra designed and deployed an end-to-end genome assembly pipeline tailored to high-accuracy PacBio HiFi sequencing data and Hi-C scaffolding, also supporting viral genome assembly from short-read data.
+The engagement aimed to standardize the de novo assembly pipeline for bat genomes using PacBio, 10X, Bionano, and Hi-C technologies.

 Input data